Trump backs CEOs, proposes easing corporate reporting rules

 “Investors and other stakeholders benefit when regulations ensure that important information is promptly and transparently provided to the marketplace,” said Amy Borrus, CII’s deputy director.
 “Investors need timely, accurate financial information to make informed investment decisions.”

-Reporting by Lawrence Delevingne, Susan Heavey, Michelle Price, Makini Brice, Richa Naidu, Pete Schroeder and Ernest Scheyder; Writing by Meredith Mazzilli; Editing by Bernadette Baum and Nick Zieminski
+Reporting by Lawrence Delevingne, Susan Heavey, Michelle Price, Makini Brice, Richa Naidu, Pete Schroeder, Chris Prentice and Ernest Scheyder; Writing by Meredith Mazzilli; Editing by Bernadette Baum and Nick Zieminski